BotMill/fb-botmill/README.md

 - More documentation
 - More examples
-- Support for Share and Buy buttons
-- Support for Receipt Template
 - Support for Webview & Extesions
-- Thread settings for Domain Whitelisting and Payment
+- Thread settings for Domain Whitelisting, Account Linking and Payment
-- Support for Account Linking and Payment
-- Support for retrieving User Account
 - Possibility of attaching files instead of using links
+- Support for Log In and Log Out buttons

 Please notice that this list isn't ordered.
 If you don't find a feature you need in the list or you want me to give priority over one, just send me an e-mail.